Florida's Nonnative Fish and Wildlife

 - Iguana Technical Assistance Workshops: learn what you can do to help deter or control iguanas on your property

 Nonnative Fish and Wildlife Program staff routinely attend festivals and special events, and help educate the public about nonnative species issues by providing informational handouts and answering questions.
 Our staff has produced brochures, flyers, and information cards that are available for public use and can be downloaded and printed.
 A well-informed Florida is one of the FWC's greatest assets!

-Conditional nonnative species (formerly referred to as restricted species) and prohibited species are considered to be dangerous to Florida’s native species and habitats or could pose threats to the health and welfare of the people of Florida and are not allowed to be personally possessed.
-These species may be possessed by permit for research or public exhibition; conditional species may also be possessed by permit for commercial sales.
-Facilities where conditional or prohibited species are held must meet certain biosecurity criteria to prevent escape.
-In 2010 large constrictors, including Burmese pythons, were added to the list of conditional species.
+Nonnative Conditional Species (formerly referred to as restricted species) and Prohibited Species are considered to be dangerous to Florida’s native species and habitats or could pose threats to the health and welfare of the people of Florida.
+These species are not allowed to be personally possessed, but can be imported and possessed by permit for research or public exhibition; Conditional Species may also be possessed by permit for commercial sales.
+Facilities where Conditional or Prohibited Species are held must meet certain biosecurity criteria to prevent escape.

 Keep your eyes open and your cameras ready!
 You can help the FWC by submitting reports of nonnative species. state.
 This information helps us assess the distribution and abundance of nonnative species in Florida, detect the arrival of new exotic species, or identify range expansions by exotics that are already here.